clbarnes/python-template-sci/{{cookiecutter.project_name}}/README.md

 The scripts should be fairly minimal;
 basically just feeding fixed arguments to functions and classes from your utilities.

-This encourages code re-usable and testable, and keeping your final product readable, and makes it easier to export useful functions if you need them elsewhere.
+This encourages code to be re-usable and testable, and keeps your final product readable, and makes it easier to export useful functions if you need them elsewhere.

 More recommendations can be found [here](https://gitlab.com/cardonazlaticlabs/data-policy/-/blob/master/GUIDELINES.md).